hackatme/gitOrgPracitce/readme.md

-Kent is my mentor.
+Hello everyone this respository is a project.
-Alya is also a mentor
+We aim to deliver our gitOrgPractice a website.